Make-School-Courses/WEB-1.0-Web-Foundations/Lessons/05-CSS-Grid.md

 ## Lab <!--30 min-->

-Using Figma, redesign your personal site with grid.
+Using [Figma](figma.com), redesign your personal site with grid.

-- Msake a new artboard.
+- Make a new artboard.
 Size it to match your desktop ~1420
 - Turn on the layout grid.
 - Draw boxes on grid for each content item in your personal site.
   - Draw a box for each content item